waypaver/pushups/README.md

 Now when you start foreman you should be able to use twilio

-## Contributing

-1. Fork this repo
-2. Make your changes (with tests)
-3. Submit a Pull Request

 ## Working on the frontend

 If you want to work on the frontend do this stuff.
 If not you don't have to worry about what follows.